 Here’s a list of our currently scheduled excursions.

 The San Francisco Municipal Railway (Muni), which owns and operates the historic streetcars, offers them for charter to groups or individuals.
 You and your guests have the whole streetcar to yourselves.
 They’re great for celebrations of all kinds.
 They also offer charters of the world-famous cable cars.
-Here’s a complete rundown of how this works, in the form of answers to frequently asked questions.
+Here’s a link to Muni’s charter page.
+And here, we offer our own rundown of how this works, in the form of answers to frequently asked questions.

 - Q: How do I charter a historic streetcar for my own group?